madhav-relish/toastvich/README.md

 ## Overview

-This project is a fully functional frontend toast notification system built with React.
+This project is a fully functional frontend toast notification system built with React + TS, making it completely type safe.
 It provides a comprehensive and customizable way to deliver user feedback and alerts within a web application.
 The toast notifications are designed to be independent, reusable, and easily integrated into any part of the application.

 ## Key Features